 IC Markets vs Plus500 Customer Service

-For instant support each broker offers a live chat feature available directly within their platform and via their website.
-We tested the live chat feature and found IC Market could handle all out inquiries regardless how complex they may have been however Plus500 did not seem to be able to handle the more technical questions.
+For instant support, each broker offers a live chat feature available directly within their platform and via their website.
+We tested the live chat feature and found IC Market could handle all out inquiries regardless of how complex they may have been however Plus500 did not seem to be able to handle the more technical questions.

 When it comes to email IC Markets provide the email contact of specific departments you may wish to address your queries.
 Plus500 email sending integrated directly into their Web Portal.